 To promote the safety and well-being of students, the District requires employees to make reports required by state law in a timely manner.
 Supervisors and administrators shall inform employees of the following required reporting duties:

-KRS 158.154

-When the Principal has a reasonable belief that an act has occurred on school property or at a school-sponsored function involving assault resulting in serious physical injury, a sexual offense, kidnapping, assault involving the use of a weapon, possession of a firearm in violation of the law, possession of a controlled substance in violation of the law, or damage to the property, the Principal shall immediately report the act to the appropriate local law enforcement agency.
-For purposes of this section, "school property" means any public school building, bus, public school campus, grounds, recreational area, or athletic field, in the charge of the Principal.

 KRS 158.155

 Any school employee who knows or has reasonable cause to believe that a person has made threats or plans of violence which are intended to target a school or students or who knows that a firearm is present on school property in violation of KRS 527.070 shall immediately cause a report to be made to the District’s law enforcement agency and to either the local law enforcement agency or to the Kentucky State Police.